 We obtain first the steady state of the density operator (labeled with the abbreviation $st$).
 For a more compact notation we define $\alpha_- =\rho_{eg}^{st} =\langle \sigma_- \rangle_{st}$, $\alpha_+ =\alpha_-^{\ast}$, and $\alpha_{jj} =\rho_{jj}^{st} =\langle \sigma_{jj} \rangle_{st}$.
 We have

 where

 For $\gamma_d=0$ ($q=0$) we recover the results of the 2LA.

-Equations (\ref{eq:BlochEqs}) are still too complicated to be solved analytically in the general case.
+Equation (\ref{eq:BlochEqs}) is still too complicated to solve analytically in the general case.
 However, in the limit (\ref{eq:gammas}), very good approximate solutions are obtained (see Appendix \ref{sec:approx} for more details).
 We use a Laplace transform approach to obtain approximate expectation values of the atomic vector, $\mathbf{s} = (\sigma_-, \sigma_+, \sigma_{ee}, \sigma_{gg} )^T$, and two-time correlations.
 With the atom initially in its ground state, $\langle \mathbf{s}(0) \rangle= ( 0,0,0,1 )^T$, the expectation values of the atomic operators are

 where

 and